-At end December 2020, the Trudeau government is providing only 8 women uniformed personnel: 2 military women in Mali, 1 in Cyprus, 2 military women in South Sudan, no military women in D.R.
-Congo; and no police women anywhere except 1 police women in Mali, 1 in Haiti and 1 in D.R.Congo.
+At the end of April 2021, the Trudeau government iproviding only 14 women uniformed personnel.
 The total is significantly fewer than the 21 women that the Harper government provided at the end of its term.

 Canada almost lost a military position in the UNMISS mission in March 2019 when it was unable to meet the UN quota for women in peacekeeping.
 After Canada pledged to increase its number of deployed women, the UN allowed Canada to retain the position.

 The government’s 2017/18 Progress Report on the Women, Peace and Security (WPS) Agenda states: “Dedicated efforts were made to recruit women for the Canadian deployment to the UN Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), resulting in women making up 14% of the Canadian contingent, including the task force deputy commander, and to ensure gender responsive action through the deployment of a gender advisor.”